Top 10 most traded shares in the UK

 Open, monitor and close your first position

 One you have chosen your stock, carried out the relevant analysis and selected a strategy, you’re ready to start trading.
-To place a trade, simply open the deal ticket for your chosen market and – if trading CFDs – select either the ‘buy’ or ‘sell’ option, depending on whether you want to go long or short.
+To place a trade, simply open the deal ticket for your chosen market and – if trading CFDs or spread bets – select either the ‘buy’ or ‘sell’ option, depending on whether you want to go long or short.

 From this window, you can also select whether you want to add any stops or limits to your position, which can help to minimise losses and lock-in profits.
 If you want to close your position, you just need to make the opposite trade to the one you used to open it – a sell position when you’ve gone long, and a buy position when you’ve gone short.

 Alternatively, to place a trade with our share dealing service, you’d need to create a share dealing account and log into our share dealing platform.
 Next, identify the shares that you want to buy, and decide whether you’d like to buy ‘at quote’ or ‘on exchange’.

 It’s important that you monitor your investments and keep a track of any adverse price movements, as this might be a sign that you should sell your shares, which you can do from within the same platform.

 IGA, may distribute information/research produced by its respective foreign affiliates within the IG Group of companies pursuant to an arrangement under Regulation 32C of the Financial Advisers Regulations.
 Where the research is distributed in Singapore to a person who is not an Accredited Investor, Expert Investor or an Institutional Investor, IGA accepts legal responsibility for the contents of the report to such persons only to the extent required by law.
 Singapore recipients should contact IGA at 6390 5118 for matters arising from, or in connection with the information distributed.